Oregon, Wisconsin square off in NIT - WTOP News

 Eugene, Oregon; Tuesday, 9 p.m.
 EDT

-BOTTOM LINE: The Oregon Ducks face the Wisconsin Badgers in the National Invitation Tournament.
+BOTTOM LINE: The Oregon Ducks and Wisconsin Badgers square off in the National Invitation Tournament.

-The Ducks’ record in Pac-12 games is 12-8, and their record is 9-6 in non-conference games.
-Oregon ranks third in the Pac-12 in rebounding with 34.5 rebounds.
-N’Faly Dante leads the Ducks with 8.4 boards.
+The Ducks are 12-8 against Pac-12 opponents and 9-6 in non-conference play.
+Oregon ranks third in the Pac-12 with 24.7 defensive rebounds per game led by N’Faly Dante averaging 5.4.

-The Badgers are 9-11 in Big Ten play.
-Wisconsin is 5-6 in games decided by less than 4 points.
+The Badgers are 9-11 against Big Ten opponents.
+Wisconsin is 5-6 in games decided by 3 points or fewer.

-TOP PERFORMERS: Dante is scoring 13.4 points per game and averaging 8.4 rebounds for the Ducks.
-Jermaine Couisnard is averaging 10.7 points and 2.4 rebounds over the last 10 games for Oregon.
+TOP PERFORMERS: Dante is shooting 61.4% and averaging 13.4 points for the Ducks.
+Jermaine Couisnard is averaging 10.7 points over the last 10 games for Oregon.

-Steven Crowl is shooting 51.3% and averaging 12.3 points for the Badgers.
-Connor Essegian is averaging 13.0 points over the last 10 games for Wisconsin.
+Connor Essegian averages 2.0 made 3-pointers per game for the Badgers, scoring 11.8 points while shooting 36.3% from beyond the arc.
+Steven Crowl is averaging 13 points and 6.6 rebounds over the last 10 games for Wisconsin.

 LAST 10 GAMES: Ducks: 6-4, averaging 70.8 points, 36.6 rebounds, 12.9 assists, 4.3 steals and 3.7 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 65.3 points per game.